CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

 Congratulations!
 -----------
-You've reached the end of the this exercise.
+You've reached the end of this exercise.
 You can now proceed with the next exercise.